sanogenetics/sano-fe-test/README.md

 Step 3: Instructions to complete the task list are on the home page when you run the project.

-Step 4: When you have completed the test, create a pull request (you will be sending us this link).
+Step 4: When you have completed the test, create a pull request for us to review.

 Step 5: Please create a Loom video to explain:
   -  How you approached the test.